A fully conservative and shift-invariant formulation for Galerkin discretizations of incompressible variable density flow: Properties when s

 \subsection{Semi-discrete properties of the Galerkin method.}

-We summarize the properties of the semi-discrete method \eqref{eq:mom_update_general} in Table \ref{table:emac_mom} and Theorem \ref{theorem div} which is the main result of this work.
-In the constant density case, there exists a unique parameter choice such that kinetic energy, momentum and angular momentum are all conserved which has been named the EMAC formulation \citep{Charnyi2017}.
-In the variable density context, we require additional constraints to achieve all properties in Table \ref{table:emac_mom}.
-All properties are achieved by setting $\alpha_\rho = \frac{1}{2}, \alpha_\bbm = 1, \alpha_P = 0.25, \Bar{\rho} = \frac{1}{| \Omega |} \int_\Omega \rho\ud \bx$ and by choosing the polynomial degree of density to be less than or equal to that of pressure ($k_\rho \leq k_P$).
-This leads to a formulation that is shift-invariant and mass, kinetic energy, squared density, momentum and angular momentum conserving (SI-MEDMAC).
-If other parameter choices $\alpha_\rho, \alpha_\bbm, \alpha_P, \Bar{\rho}, k_\rho$ are considered, we end up with common formulations from the variable density flow literature and several new ones, see Table \ref{table:formulations_of_interest}.
-We follow a similar naming convention for the other formulations in Table \ref{table:formulations_of_interest}, \ie MEMAC is mass, kinetic energy, momentum, angular momentum conserving, EDMAC is kinetic energy, squared density, momentum, angular momentum conserving and so on.
-All formulations with $\alpha_\rho=0$ are, for a lack of a better term, named \textit{locally} shift-invariant (LSI). \new{If the domain is stretched, these formulations are invariant to this change but the other formulations are not.} The convective form is the form that is obtained when \eqref{eq:cons_law_primitive} is discretized directly without any modifications.
+\neww{ We summarize the properties of the semi-discrete method \eqref{eq:mom_update_general} in Table \ref{table:emac_mom} and Theorem \ref{theorem div}, which are the main results of this work.
+In the constant density case, a unique choice of parameters allows for the conservation of kinetic energy, momentum and angular momentum, known as the EMAC formulation \citep{Charnyi2017}.
+However, the situation becomes more complex in the variable density context.
+Ignoring $\alpha_{\uu}$, all properties are obtained by setting $\alpha_\rho = \frac{1}{2}, \alpha_\bbm = 1, \alpha_P = 0.25, \Bar{\rho} = \frac{1}{| \Omega |} \int_\Omega \rho\ud \bx$ and choosing the polynomial degree of density to be less than or equal to that of pressure ($k_\rho \leq k_P$).
+Considering different parameter choices for $\alpha_\rho$, $\alpha_\bbm$, $\alpha_P$, $\Bar{\rho}$, and $k_\rho$ leads to both common and several new formulations from the variable density flow literature, as detailed in Table \ref{table:formulations_of_interest}.}